 Students of the appropriate age are welcome to apply to join our thriving Post 16 provision.
-Entry will depend on a match between course requirements and a student's appropriate prior attainment for the course, the wishes of the student and the curriculum available at Townsend.
+Access to specific courses will depend on a match between course requirements and a student's appropriate prior attainment for the course, the wishes of the student and the curriculum available at Townsend.